cnsuhao/gpu-freedom/src/playground/discochal/README.txt

 ./removeuser.sh Tilka
 Removes a user from watched.cfg previously added with discochal.sh

+./updateusers.sh
+Updates all users.
+It is good to launch this script when you already have users in your watchlist, after you did an update of the solvers with ./updatechals.sh

 ./cleanup.sh
 Cleans up the entire database and the users.
 You then need to rerun updatechals.sh